Hey, fellow pet lovers!!

 This is a great brush for everyday use and not just when stripping your pet.
 This KONG ZoomGroom brush is really good for getting any dead hairs out and provides a clean finish after stripping.
 Something else I love about this brush is that you can use it when you are bathing your pet.

 Step Two, Tire your Pooch Out!!

-So now that we have got all our stripping knifes and our KONG ZoomGroom brush ready, then next thing to do is to let Lily have a good half an hour of chasing after her ball.
-There is no doubt that this is Lily’s favourite thing to do in the whole world and it chills her out before hand, which makes the whole process just that little bit easier.
+So now that we have got all our stripping knives and our KONG ZoomGroom brush ready, then the next thing to do is to let Lily have a good half an hour of chasing after her ball.
+There is no doubt that this is Lily’s favourite thing to do in the whole world and it chills her out beforehand, which makes the whole process just that little bit easier.

 Take your pet on a little walk or to the park for a quick chase after the ball to tire them out and ensure they are a bit more relaxed before starting the stripping process.

 Now that you have all your stripping knives and brushes ready and have tired your furry friend out it is time to start stripping them.